COVID + Credit: I Can't Pay My Mortgage. What Are My Options?

-If your mortgage is considered “underwater”, meaning you owe significantly more than the home is worth, the mortgage will automatically be evaluated to see if the principal can be reduced.
+If your mortgage is considered “underwater,” meaning you owe significantly more than the home is worth, the mortgage will automatically be evaluated to see if the principal can be reduced.
 Visit MakingHomeAffordable.gov to see if you are eligible for this arrangement.

 Forbearance may help

 There are some options that work best if you only need temporary help.
-For example, if you've fallen behind on your mortgage because you recently lost a job but you anticipate regaining employment soon, you may want to consider a mortgage forbearance.
+For example, if you've fallen behind on your mortgage because you recently lost a job but you anticipate regaining employment soon, you may want to consider forbearance.

 In this arrangement, you and your lender will work out an agreement whereby you stop paying your mortgage for a certain amount of time.
 When the agreed-upon period ends, you are required to make a series of partial payments for the months you missed, until you bring your account up to date.
-This can be a smart option when you know you'll be back on your feet, but it doesn't address the issue in the long term.
+This is a smart option when you know you'll be back on your feet, but it doesn't address the issue in the long term.